Near-optimal Sample Complexity Bounds for Robust Learning of Gaussians Mixtures via Compression Schemes: Justification for our model

 \subsection{Comparison to parameter estimation}

 In this section, we observe that neither our upper bound (\Theorem{upper_bound}) nor our lower bound (\Theorem{lower_bound}) can directly follow from results about parameter estimation for Gaussian mixtures.
 First, recall that our sample complexity upper bound in \Theorem{upper_bound} has no dependence on the structural properties of the Gaussians in the mixture.
-Next consider an algorithm that learns a single $d$-dimensional Gaussian, and provides an entrywise guarantee on the covariance matrix.
+Next, consider an algorithm that learns a single $d$-dimensional Gaussian and provides a proximity guarantee on the entries of the covariance matrix.
 If we use this entrywise guarantee to infer closeness in either KL divergence or TV distance, then we argue that the error must depend on the condition number of the covariance matrix.

-We use the notation $\kappa(\Sigma)$ to denote the condition number of the covariance matrix $\Sigma$, i.e., the ratio of the maximum and minimum eigenvalues.
-See \Section{prelim} for other relevant definitions.
-The proof of the following proposition can be found in Appendix~\ref{sec:parameterproofs}.
+The \emph{condition number} of a matrix $\Sigma$, i.e., the ratio of its maximum and minimum eigenvalues, is denoted by $\kappa(\Sigma)$.

 \begin{proposition} Set $\eps = \frac{2}{\kappa(\Sigma)+1}$.
 There exist two covariance matrices $\Sigma$ and $\hat{\Sigma}$ that are good entrywise approximations (both additively and multiplicatively):